 That's a great question.
 I would have to say Choose Love Over Fear because it's the signature.
 It's the core breath, it's the intentionality breath.
 It's incredible.

-But to tell you the truth, the one I really like is because it’s a really fun and playful one.
-I combine ecstatic dancing, breathing, breath of fire… and it's silly, playful, and child-like.
+However another one I really like is Discipline over Ridgity because it’s a really fun and playful one.
+I combine ecstatic dancing, breathing, breath of fire… and it's silly, and child-like.
 And it's got this beat that makes me laugh.
 That's probably one I'm most proud of because it was one I simply whipped up and spent the least amount of time on.
 But I trusted it.
 I heard it come through and I went, alright, let's go with this….
 Life is supposed to be fun and playful.

 Deep meditation.
 I'm a deep Vipassana practitioner…that usually looks like an hour to two hours a day of meditating.